cbelow/opendigitalframework/index.md

-Shelter's Digital Framework
+The Open Digital Framework
 ===========================

-The principles, practices, and guidance to drive modern digital at Shelter.
+The principles, practices, and guidance to drive modern digital at charities and other organisations.
 Use the topics sections or use search to find what you need.